How to Spark Student Innovation in STEM

 I might expect to see students brainstorming, working hands-on to construct things, talking together with others, and generally looking as if they were enjoying their work.
 I would also expect the teacher to be supporting and guiding the students.
 I think that one of the things I would most look for might be evidence of creative ideas and innovative thinking.

 Creating an environment that fosters student innovation can be a tall order.
-It may depend on how collaborative the school culture is, the stress that students might encounter before arriving in your room, and the demands the curriculum and testing make on you as a teacher.
+It may depend on how collaborative the school culture is, the stress (and risk-aversion) that students might bring when they arrive in your room, and the demands the curriculum and testing make on you as a teacher.
 Nevertheless, with some deliberate and dedicated effort, you can set the stage for innovative action and learning in your STEM classes.

 Read these five innovation sparkers and see if they make sense for you.